kurokobo/psdify/Docs/docs/cmdlets/Connect-Dify.md

 ### -Token

-Specifies the access token to use for token-based authentication.
+Specifies the validation token to use for code-based authentication.

 ```yaml
 Type: String